-Join Randi Derakhshani for an in-depth discussion in this video Lathing splines, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Lathing splines, part of Learning 3ds Max.

 In this video, we'll take a look at the laif modifier. …This modifier takes a spline profile shape and revolves it 360 degrees around …an access to create a 3D object.
 This powerful tool allows you to create a …highly detailed 3D models with very little effort. …For this example, we're going to create the bell of the old-fashioned alarm clock. …Now, I've drawn in green the profile that we are going to create to use for the lathe.…